Financing

 • Fill a gap, or strengthen the supply chain, in our market sectors to ensure our investments have the biggest bang for the buck and leverage additional resources (i.e. food processing capacity);

-• Demonstrate a positive impact on environmental conservation, renewable energy or energy efficiency through their business activity or direct financial benefits accrued to local environmental, non-profit or community organizations; and
+• Demonstrate a positive impact on environmental conservation, preservation of the working landscape, renewable energy or energy efficiency through their business activity or direct financial benefits accrued to local environmental, non-profit or community organizations;

-• Provide Vermonters with livable wage jobs, promote employee engagement and reward, or otherwise provide a lasting, positive impact on the local community.
+• Provide employees with livable wage jobs, promote employee engagement and reward, or otherwise provide a lasting, positive impact on the local community; and

 The Flex Fund invests throughout Vermont in early and growth stage businesses within the following industry sectors: